 Reports of the Macallan 1926 Fine and Rare selling for £1.45 million can put people off as well considering the price, but don’t worry, you don’t need to sell your house to begin whisky investment.
 There are plenty of options out there for bottles that will increase in value, and are worth holding on to.

 Typically limited edition runs, these represent the very first whisky that a company releases.
 As a Batch 1 their value holds and climbs no matter what happens to the distillery, even should the distillery close, that simply makes the whisky rarer, in turn increasing its value.

-While Scottish distilleries are a go to for older investments, it’s around the world that we look to for first releases.
+While Scottish distilleries are a go to for older collections, it’s around the world that we look to for first releases.
 Here’s a few to get you started.